It’s like déjà-vu.

 I think these are great rules to follow for a portfolio that runs on autopilot because your choices will likely be sensible investments that will provide you with an income.

-Alternatively, if you’ve only a little money, or you don’t want to choose your own stocks, consider a pooled investment (see below for details) for your stock portfolio portion.
-These offer the benefits of diversification without buying individual shares.
+Alternatively, if you’ve only a little money, or you simply don’t want to choose your own stocks, consider a pooled investment (see below for details) for your stock portfolio portion.
+These offer the benefits of diversification without having to buy individual shares.

 Bonds are little packets of debt, usually issued by a government or a corporate entity, that are bought and sold in financial markets like stocks.